ashokponkumar/cloud-monitoring/tutorials/container_service_metrics.md

 Learn how to search and analyze container metrics for an app that is deployed in a Kubernetes cluster:

 1. Identify where metrics that are collected in a cluster are forwarded to the {{site.data.keyword.monitoringshort}} service.
-2. Launch Grafana and set the {{site.data.keyword.monitoringshort} domain where you can view the cluster metrics.
+2. Launch Grafana and set the {{site.data.keyword.monitoringshort}} domain where you can view the cluster metrics.
 3. Search and analyze container metrics for an app that is deployed in a Kubernetes cluster in the {{site.data.keyword.Bluemix_notm}}.

 This tutorial walks through the steps that are required to get the following end to end scenario working in the {{site.data.keyword.Bluemix_notm}}: Provisioning a cluster, identifying where the cluster sends metrics to the {{site.data.keyword.monitoringshort}} service in the {{site.data.keyword.Bluemix_notm}}, deploying an app in the cluster, and using Grafana to view and filter container metrics for that cluster.